Kuon Mom

-Kuon Mom (គួន ម៉ុម) is a Cambodian volleyball player.
-He is currently playing for Visakha Volleyball Club.
+Kuon Mom (គួន ម៉ុម /km/; born 10 June 1998) is a Cambodian volleyball player.
+He is currently playing for Visakha VC.
 He is well known for his strong hitting speed in Cambodia's volleyball.

 Career

 In 2015, he is scouted by Ministry of Interior's coach after his good performance at his high school and signed him.
 Three years later, he joined Visakha Volleyball Club.
 At the beginning of 2020, he is the first Cambodian to play overseas, joining Garuda Jakarta before returning to Cambodia.

 He made his international debut at the 2019 SEA Games and was part of his country's success, winning a bronze medal at the 2021 SEA Games, and a silver medal on his home soil at the 2023 SEA Games.

 Personal life

 He is currently married and has a son.